I want to file a restraining order NJ – Do I have grounds?

 - That a predicate act of domestic violence has occurred.

-- This can be assault, harassment, stalking, terroristic threats, etc. You can allege multiple acts of domestic violence but you must have at least one of the enumerated predicate acts of domestic violence in order to obtain a temporary restraining order (TRO)
+- This can be assault, harassment, stalking, terroristic threats, etc. You can allege multiple acts of domestic violence but you must have at least one of the enumerated predicate acts of domestic violence in order to obtain a temporary restraining order (TRO).
+The predicate act(s) must have occurred recently in order to file for the emergent relief that a temporary restraining order provides.
+The argument is, if these acts of domestic violence occurred, then the plaintiff should file for a TRO right away, not wait weeks or potentially months later,.

 - Prior history of domestic violence